 Category Assessment Constraint Opportunity

 Site and adjacent land This is an existing waste management site

 uses

 A sand and gravel quarry lies to the south.

 Woodland and agricultural land lies to the

+Impact on consitive north.

-Impact on consitivo There are 11 residential properties within 250m
+Impact on sensitive receptors There are 11 residential properties within 250m

-recentors of the cite.
-The closest being North Dinnegar
+receptors of the site.
+The closest being North Binnegar

-Form and Diverbank Cottage to the cost of the

 Farm and Riverbank Cottage to the east of the

 site.
 In addition, Trigon Fisheries lies within

 250m east of the site.

 Where is waste managed A strategic facility is being considered for this

 at this facility likely to site, therefore waste could arise from

 derive? throughout the plan area.

 Site is some distance from SE Dorset where the

 largest quantities of waste are likely to derive.
 It

+would be more sustainable for a facility in the
-nart of Dorset to manage waste from west and

-central parts of Dorset.
+part of Dorset to manage waste from west and central parts of Dorset.

 Energy from Waste Opportunities for combined heat and power are

 Opportunities very limited on this site

+оррогошинос ,

 It is understood that there is a viable and

 feasible grid connection point on the western

-Troffic/Access side of Wareham.
+side of Wareham.

-Traffic/Access Local Highway Authority (DCC) (December 2016)
+Traffic/Access Local Highway Authority (DCC) (December

-2010)
+2016)

 It is stated that the first 3 proposals would act

 as a replacement to Beacon Hill & Trigon

 landfills, therefore HGV no's and HGV routes in

 the Dorset and Poole areas would remain the

 same with just with a minor variation in

 destination and onward transfer to recovery

 facilities elsewhere.
 The 4th proposal for the

+1

 waste wood fuel processing facility results in a

 very low increase in HGV's of approximately 2

 per hour, and is therefore acceptable to the

 County Highway Authority.

 NB: the 4 th Proposal is not proposed for

 allocation.

 Highways England (January 2016)

 Development here would need to be supported

 by a robust transport evidence base to